isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fb85ff41-115c-11e3-83d5-0050568939ad

 The name Peng Keng (together with Jurong) could first be seen in maps dating back to as early as the first half of the 19th century.
-For example, in this map of Singapore Island which was surveyed and drawn by Government Surveyor John Turnbull Thomson, the name "Pengkang" is indicated west of Sungei Jurong and adjacent to Jurong, which is spelt "Joorong".
+For example, in this 1844 map of Singapore Island which was surveyed and drawn by Government Surveyor John Turnbull Thomson, the name "Pengkang" is indicated west of Sungei Jurong and adjacent to Jurong, which is spelt "Joorong".
+This map was produced during Thomson's tenure as Government Surveyor where he conducted a series of important surveys including the allotment and topotraphical survey of the island as well as the marine survey of the Straits of Singapore.

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fba0dd42-115c-11e3-83d5-0050568939ad